Investigate if the events in dsag:/data/complete/_ds50daq_eb00_20130609-220613.root can be recovered

 I am working on copying this file to cluck:/home/biery/scratch/ds50Data, but this will take a while - this is a 146 GB file.

-#1 Updated by Kurt Biery almost 7 years ago
+#1 Updated by Kurt Biery about 7 years ago

 Here is an email excerpt from Paul explaining the ROOT file recovery is essentially impossible: